SoWhitIs/UFOs/README.md

     As mentioned, "Duration" and "Comments" cannot be searched, however, for future iterations this can too implemented.
 Perhaps, adding a more advance way to search these criteria via drop down menu.

-    Drop-down menus, with tick options can be added alongside the manually-entered search.This feature would be particularly impact if such were incorporated in the design of the table itself.
+    Drop-down menus, with tick options can be added alongside the manually-entered search.
+This feature would be particularly impact if such were incorporated in the design of the table itself.

  - **Makeover!**